 Melissa Moore PhD., Founder Of Karuna Training

-Melissa Moore Ph.D. , has stewarded Karuna Training in North America since 2014 and co-founded Karuna Training in Europe in 1996.
-Melissa has her MA in Contemplative Psychotherapy from Naropa University in Boulder, Colorado, and her Ph.D. in Psychological Anthropology from the California Institute of Integral Studies.
+Melissa Moore Ph.D. , has guided Karuna Training in North America since 2014 and co-founded Karuna Training in Europe in 1996.
+She holds an MA in Contemplative Psychotherapy from Naropa University in Boulder, Colorado, and a Ph.D. in Psychological Anthropology from the California Institute of Integral Studies.
+A student of Vajrayana Buddhism and Chögyam Trungpa Rinpoche since 1979, Melissa brings a wealth of experience to her work.

-Melissa has been a Vajrayana Buddhism and Chogyam Trungpa Rinpoche student since 1979.
-She was the founding Director of the Felton Institute for Research and Training in San Francisco (2006–2016).
-She has been involved in community-based research for the most marginalized populations in California, trained front-line providers in mental health in evidence-based practices, and then researched the outcomes.
+From 2006 to 2016, she was the founding Director of the Felton Institute for Research and Training in San Francisco.
+There, she led community-based research efforts on California's most marginalized populations.
+She also trained front-line mental health providers in evidence-based practices and researched the resulting outcomes.

-Melissa is the Executive Director of Karuna Training and a lead faculty.
-She has taught Karuna Training in nine countries and in four states in the U.S. She lives in Denver with her cat and her husband.
+Melissa is currently the Executive Director and lead faculty member of Karuna Training.
+She has taught Karuna Training in nine countries and four U.S. states.
+Melissa is also the author of

 Sandra Ladley, MA